Wholesale Market Participation via Competitive DER Aggregation: Introduction

 \section{Introduction}

-We address open problems in the direct participation of distributed energy resource aggregators (DERAs) in the wholesale electricity market operated by regional transmission organizations and independent system operators (RTOs/ISOs), under the general framework in FERC order 2222 \cite{FERC20}.
+We address open problems in the direct participation of distributed energy resource aggregators (DERAs) in the wholesale electricity market operated by regional transmission organizations and independent system operators (RTOs/ISOs), as envisioned by FERC order 2222 \cite{FERC20}.
 We focus on the aggregation strategy of a profit-seeking DERA, whose industrial, commercial, and residential customers have competing service providers, such as their incumbent regulated utilities.
-The central theme of this work is to develop {\em profitable} and {\em competitive} aggregation strategies to attract and retain customers.
-By competitive aggregation, we mean that the benefits of the DERA customers must be no less than those offered by service provider benchmarks.
-An example of such a benchmark is the incumbent utility or a community choice aggregator (CCA) adopting net energy metering (NEM) policies, offering strong incentives to prosumers with behind-the-meter (BTM) DERs \cite{birk2017tso, alahmed2022integrating, SCE_FERC2222:21presentation}.
-A major barrier to DERA's entrance to direct wholesale market participation is having an aggregation strategy and a participation model to make DER aggregation a profitable venture\cite{borenstein2021designing}.
+Our main objective is to design aggregation strategies that allow the DERA to remain {\em profitable} while offering {\em competitive} aggregation services that attract customers and grant the DERA operational control of their DERs.\footnote{Direct DERA control over DERs is inspired by programs such as the Tesla Virtual Power Plant, which establishes a control protocol once customers opt into the aggregation service \cite{TeslaVPP}.} By competitive aggregation, we mean that the benefits of the DERA customers must be no less than those offered by electricity provider benchmarks.
+An example of such a benchmark is the incumbent utility or a community choice aggregator (CCA) adopting net energy metering (NEM) tariffs, offering strong incentives to prosumers with behind-the-meter (BTM) DERs \cite{birk2017tso, AlahmedTong2022NEM, SCE_FERC2222:21presentation}.
+A major barrier to DERA's entrance to direct wholesale market participation is having an aggregation strategy and a participation model to make DER aggregation a profitable venture, while competitively attracting customers \cite{borenstein2021designing}.

-Currently, there are no existing techniques and analyses supporting profitable competitive aggregation.
-The technical challenge is twofold.
-First, the DERA plays a dual role in the aggregation process: an energy supplier to its customers on the retail side and a producer/demand on the wholesale side.
-Its aggregation strategy must consider retail competition and overall revenue adequacy in wholesale market participation.
-To this end, a DERA needs to derive profit-maximizing bids and offers from its competitive DER aggregation strategy.
+The technical challenge of designing a {\em profitable and competitive} DER aggregation is twofold.
+First, the DERA plays a dual role in the aggregation process: an energy supplier to its customers in the retail market and a producer/demand in the wholesale market.
+Its aggregation must consider retail competition, distribution network access limits, and its overall revenue adequacy.
+To this end, a DERA needs to derive profit-maximizing bids/offers from its competitive aggregation.